CarolLuca/LegalNERo/README.md

 ```
 This helps to convert the file from your old Spacy v2 formats to the brand new Spacy v3 format.
 ##### Using the CLI to train your model
 In version 2, training of the model would be done internally within Python.
 However, Spacy has now released a spacy train command to be used with the CLI.
 They recommend that this be done because it is supposedly faster and helps with the evaluation/validation process.
-Furthermore, it comes with early stopping logic built in (whereas in Spacy v2, one would have to write a wrapper code to have early stopping).
+Furthermore, it comes with early stopping logic built-in (whereas in Spacy v2, one would have to write a wrapper code to have early stopping).

 The only issue with using this new command is that the documentation for it is honestly not 100% there yet.
-The issue with not having documentation however, is that I sometimes struggled with knowing what exactly the outputs on the command line meant.
+The issue with not having documentation, however, is that I sometimes struggled with knowing what exactly the outputs on the command line meant.
 However, they are extremely helpful on their Github discussion forum and I’ve always had good help there.

 The first step to using the CLI is getting a config file.

 ![image](https://user-images.githubusercontent.com/44003293/117616458-d4887480-b173-11eb-966c-74a83fc37095.png)

 * Filling in your config file
-The config file doesn’t come fully filled.
+The config file doesn’t come filled.
 Hence, the first command it should be run is:

 ```CLI
 python -m spacy init fill-config base_config.cfg config.cfg